ionic-enterprise/ionic-training-decks/src/assets/data/markdown/pwa-ionic-vue/host.md

 - If you do not already have a Firebase account, create one here: <a href="https://firebase.google.com/" target="_blank">https://firebase.google.com/</a>
 - Go to the console and add a project: <a href="https://console.firebase.google.com/" target="_blank">https://console.firebase.google.com/</a>
-  - Call the project `tea-taster-ng`
+  - Call the project `tea-taster-vue`
   - Firebase will generate a project ID for you
   - Use the default settings
   - If asked about Firebase Analytics, you can turn it off